hw-ju/monai_uf_tutorials/clara_parabricks/README.md

     ```
     If the container was built successfully, there should be no error in the output file and the output file should look similar to [`build_container.sh.job_id.out`](./build_container.sh.job_id.out).

-    **Update on 04/23/2023: the latest Parabricks v4.0.1 is pre-installed on HiperGator, you can use that!**
+    **Update on 04/23/2023: the latest Parabricks v4.0.1 is pre-installed on HiperGator, you can use that instead of building your own container!**

 4. Download sample data by [`download_sample_data.sh`](./download_sample_data.sh)
     ```